dansmyers/ComputerOrganizationAndArchitecture/Labs/1-Framboise.md

 ### The Man Pages (Not a Dating Site)

 To get more information on a system command, consult its manual page using the `man` command.
-For example,
 ```
 prompt$ man cowsay
 ```